Creuna-Oslo/prop-types-csharp/README.md

 `number` should have a `propTypesMeta` definition (see below).

-`object` should have a meta type or be replaced by a `shape` containing an object literal or another component's propTypes.
+`object` should have a `propTypesMeta` definition or be replaced by a `shape` containing an object literal or another component's propTypes.

 `array` should be replaced by an `arrayOf` or have a `propTypesMeta` definition.